MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Experiments

 \paragraph{\textbf{Projection/Prediction Head}} The projection head $f_{proj}$ is a shallow network that contains two 1 $\times$ 1 convolutional layers with BatchNorm and ReLU.
 It projects the 512-d feature map into a 128-dimension $l_2$-normalized feature embedding.
 The prediction head $f_{pred}$ shares the same architecture setting with $f_{proj}$ with the exception that the $f_{pred}$ does not change the dimension of the features.

-\paragraph{\textbf{Memory bank}} The size of the pixel queue and the centroid queue are respectively set to 32768 and 4096.
+\paragraph{\textbf{Memory bank}} The size of the pixel queue and the centroid queue of each category are set to 4096 and 1024, respectively.
 In each mini-batch, we randomly sample eight pixels per category of each feature embedding to the queue and discard the oldest samples.
+The number of pixel anchors for P2P loss is set to 32, the number of negative pairs of P2P contrast is set to 4096, which is equivalent to the size of the pixel queue, the number of negative pairs of P2C and C2C contrasts is set to 1024, which is equivalent to the size of the centroid queue.
+The regularization coefficients in Eq. (\ref{eq_total_loss}) and Eq. (\ref{eq_ctr}) are all set to 1 by default.